Countries

 Today starts with a lovely ride, via the village of Klais to beautiful Barmsee Lake.
 Thereafter you have the choice of turning north and cycling directly to your overnight accommodation in Wallgau or taking on the longer ride south which is described below.

 From Barmsee, the extended route leads you to Mittenwald and Scharnitz.
 Then you have a slightly uphill section through stunning alpine scenery to the source of the river Isar.
 You then retrace your steps, enjoying stunning views of the Karwendel and Wettersteingebirge mountain ranges to Mittenwald.
-From here it is not very far to your overnight stop in the charming little alpine vilgae of Wallgau
+From here it is not very far to your overnight stop in the charming little alpine village of Wallgau

 Leave Bad Tölz behind to follow the Isar to the thickly forested Grünwald, and you’ll be almost back in Munich.
 There will be a couple of short climbs to tackle en route to the Bavarian capital, where you’ll have more time to get to know one of Germany’s most appealing cities.
 Its museums are world-class, and it’s also a city that’s very easy and safe to make your way round by bike.